KSonPham/KSonPham.github.io/_posts/2023-7-06-Vox-Former.md

   <p style="text-align:center;font-style:italic;">Ablation study for depth estimation.</p>
 </div>

 Moving on, we examine the trade-off of using multiple temporal inputs.
 While there is no major improvement in IoU performance, incorporating future frames allows objects that are farther in the current frame to appear closer, resulting in a more detailed feature map for queries to attend to, thus boosting mIoU performance.
-However, this enhancement comes at the expense of increased computational cost, with VRAM usage rising from 15.21GB to 19.37GB.
+However, this enhancement comes at the expense of increased computational cost, with VRAM usage rising from 15.21 GB to 19.37 GB.
 <div align="center">
   <img img src="/images/vox/image50.png" alt="Overview" width="650">
   <p style="text-align:center;font-style:italic;">Ablation study for temporal input.</p>
 </div>

 Lastly, the table below highlights the remarkable benefits of the selected query proposal method.
-It not only outperforms dense query proposals by approximately 10% in IoU, but also reduces GPU memory consumption by 4GB.
+It not only outperforms dense query proposals by approximately 10% in IoU but also reduces GPU memory consumption by 4GB.
 <div align="center">
   <img img src="/images/vox/image51.png" alt="Overview" width="650">
   <p style="text-align:center;font-style:italic;">Ablation study for query proposal.</p>